YashSinha1996/J.A.C.S/README.md

 ##Documentation:
 #Required arguments:
 To be given in this order:

--`*python jacs.py*`
+1. python jacs.py
     *obviously

--*correct_answer*
+2. *correct_answer
     *The correct answer file, with full path.
     *If just the filename is given, it is assumed to be on the current working directory *Can be txt file

 -*starting_directory*
     -The directory path where the program will start to look for the answers.
 It may or may not look into subdirectories.
 (You can specify)